11 Days Forest and Savanna Birding Tour in Uganda

 Accommodation: Enjojo Lodge | Main Destination: Queen Elizabeth National Park

-Wake up early in the morning at 6 am have a quick cup of tea pack breakfast and go on a birding expedition to Maramagambo Forest and have lunch at Jacana Safari Lodge.
-After lunch, you continue the birding exercise and go back to the hotel in the evening.
+Wake up early at 6 am, have a quick cup of tea, pack breakfast, go on a birding expedition to Maramagambo Forest, and have lunch at Jacana Safari Lodge.
+After lunch, you continue the birding exercise and go back to the Hotel in the evening.

-Maramagambo forest covers a part of Queen Elizabeth National Park from the escarpment of Kichwamba and all through to Lake Edward.
-At Maramagambo forest you will have a chance to watch a variety of forest birds.
+Maramagambo Forest covers part of Queen Elizabeth National Park, from the Kichwamba escarpment to Lake Edward.
+At Maramagambo forest, you will have a chance to watch a variety of forest birds.

 Accommodation: Park View Safari Lodge | Main Destination: Maramagambo Forest